onnx/onnx-mlir/CONTRIBUTING.md

 * The onnx-mlir project is based on the opset version defined [here](docs/Dialects/onnx.md).
 This is a reference to a possibly older version of the current version of the ONNX operators defined in the onnx/onnx repo [here](https://github.com/onnx/onnx/blob/master/docs/Operators.md).
 * The Krnl Dialect is used to lower ONNX operators to MLIR affine.
 The Krnl Dialect is defined [here](docs/Dialects/krnl.md).
+* To update the internal documentation on our dialects when there are changes, please look for guidance [here](docs/HowToAddAnOperation.md).

 ## Testing and debugging ONNX-MLIR